GiovanH/fansim-engine/doc/package_guide.md

 `volumes` is a list of zero or more volumes the package contains.
 Each volume has a `volume_id`, which should be unique *within* the package, and other metadata used on the volume select screen.

+Volumes also have an **optional** field, "warnings".
+This should be a string detailing content warnings for the volume, if applicable.

 Please note that any quote characters used in `meta.json` need to be escaped with a backslash.

 Here is a complete, working example of a `meta.json` file.